Reliability work plan

 |AEMC to assess proposed enhancements to the power system's strategic reserve mechanism, the Reliability and Emergency Reserve Trader (RERT).
 This rule change was submitted by AEMO.||

 Assessment of rule change request is underway.
 A final determination was published in May 2019.

 |AEMC to consider, in parallel with the enhanced RERT rule change, whether the directions and instructions need to be updated as part of the suite of intervention mechanisms available in the national electricity market, and whether the intervention pricing and compensation framework is sufficiently nuanced to respond efficiently as the power system evolves.||

-The AEMC will consider these in its work on system strength and intervention mechanisms in the NEM, to be initiated in early February 2019.
+The AEMC is considering these in its work on system strength and intervention mechanisms in the NEM, to be initiated in early February 2019.